This presentation is part of the International Cemetery Preservation Summit, April 8-10, 2014 Niagara Falls, NY.

 rapidly deteriorated within just the few years that they have been studying them.
 Yet perhaps the greatest obstacle to preservation is simply the lack of awareness that these markers even exist among both the amateur and professional preservation communities.
 Understanding the historical, cultural, and artistic significance of these markers is the first important step.
 As such, folk markers represent an emerging field in cemetery preservation.

 Bond and Hoagland’s presentation will introduce the historic use of concrete as a material for grave marker creation and the preservation/conservation issues associated with the practice.

 Gordon Bond is an independent historian, author, and lecturer.
-He is the founder and editor‐in‐chief of the awardwinning online New Jersey history magazine Garden State Legacy (www.GardenStateLegacy.com).
+He is the founder and editor?in?chief of the awardwinning online New Jersey history magazine Garden State Legacy (www.GardenStateLegacy.com).
 He is the author of four books and numerous articles on various aspects of New Jersey history.
-Gordon works as the Onsite Coordinator at The Proprietary House Museum in Perth Amboy, New Jersey.
-He is currently researching a new book about Thomas Mundy Peterson, the first African‐American to cast a vote under the Fifteenth Amendment to the United States Constitution.
-He lives with his wife, Stephanie M. Hoagland, in Union Township, New Jersey.
+He is currently researching a new book about Thomas Mundy Peterson, the first African?American to cast a vote under the Fifteenth Amendment to the United States Constitution.
+He lives with his wife, Stephanie M. Hoagland, in Newark, New Jersey.